docs

 Config Schema

-bedrock.config.json is the single configuration file for @keyyard/bedrock-build.
+config.json is the single configuration file for @keyyard/bedrock-build.
 It lives at the project root and is read by every subcommand.

-interface BedrockConfig {
+interface ProjectConfig {

 name: string;

-version: string;
+targetVersion?: string;

 packs: {

-bp: string; // default: "packs/BP"
+behaviorPack: string; // default: "packs/BP"

-rp: string; // default: "packs/RP"
+resourcePack: string; // default: "packs/RP"

 };

-entry: string; // default: "src/main.ts"
+entry?: string; // default: probes "src/main.ts" then "src/main.js"

-/** Build output directory (relative to config file) */
+/** Build output directory. */

-out: string; // default: "dist"
+out?: string; // default: "dist"

-/** Deploy configuration */
+/** Deploy configuration. */

-deploy: {
+deploy?: {

 target: "retail" | "custom"; // default: "retail"